 - a mailbox rental service (like The UPS Store)

-(Note: As we mention in our Texas Registered Agent lesson, who you choose as your LLC’s Registered Agent will have an impact on your privacy and what addresses show up on public records.)
+Note: As we mention in our Texas Registered Agent lesson, who you choose as your business’s Registered Agent will have an impact on your privacy and what addresses show up on public records.

 In Texas, you have 3 options for who can be your LLC’s Registered Agent:

-- Or you can hire a Registered Agent company.
-Hiring a Registered Agent company is a good idea if you want to keep your address off public records or if you don’t have an address in Texas.
+- Or you can hire a Registered Agent Service.
+Hiring a Registered Agent Service is a good idea if you want to keep your address off public records or if you don’t have an address in Texas.

-Registered Agent company: If you want to hire a Registered Agent in Texas, our favorite company is Northwest Registered Agent ($125 per year).
+Registered Agent Service: If you want to hire a Registered Agent in Texas, our favorite company is Northwest Registered Agent ($125 per year).

 Northwest has great customer service and has been in the business for over 20 years.
 They will scan any mail that is sent to your LLC and upload it to your online account.
 They’ll also let you use their office address throughout your LLC filing in order to keep your address off of public records.

 To form an LLC in Texas, you’ll need to file a Texas Certificate of Formation.

 Filing methods: You can form an LLC in Texas online or by mail.
 You can also file by fax or walk-in, but we’ll focus on the first two methods since they’re the most common.

 LLC University® recommendation: We like the online filing via SOSDirect as the approval time is faster.
 It’s also easier than doing paperwork and sending a letter.